mukundathmaram014/g-assist-LaunchPad-plugin/CONTRIBUTING.md

 # How to Contribute

-We'd love to receive your patches and contributions.
-Please keep your PRs as draft until such time that you would like us to review them.
+Thank you for contributing to the launchpad plugin.
+Please keep your PRs as draft until such time that you would like for them to be reviewed.

 ## Code Reviews

 All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
+Github pull requests are used for this purpose.
 Consult
 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

 #### Signing Your Work

-* We require that all contributors "sign-off" on their commits.
+* It is required that all contributors "sign-off" on their commits.
 This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.

   * Any contribution which contains commits that are not Signed-Off will not be accepted.